-Informed consent laws — and the minimum age for consent — vary by state, but these basic steps are always a good idea:
+Informed consent laws — and the minimum age for consent — also vary by state.

 - Explain what the patient can expect from the telehealth visit — including potential risks.

 - Explain to minors what information may be shared with parents or guardians.

 - Check-in with the patient about their responsibilities during a telebehavioral health visit.
 Include specific steps like wearing headphones and finding a place to be alone during the visit to ensure privacy.

 Tip: Make sure to have your medical and intake forms reviewed by your legal team.

 More about informed consent:

 - Informed Consent – from the National Telehealth Policy Resource Center

 - Current State Laws & Reimbursement Policies — from the National Telehealth Policy Resource Center

 - How to Obtain Informed Consent for Telehealth — from the Agency for Healthcare Research and Quality